serio

 */

-class Color8Bit extends SBitmask.as(SUInt8) {
+class Color8Bit extends SBitmask.of(SUInt8) {

 // @bitfield(number of bits) is used to annotate the fields that go into the